Author: Michele at ScriptureStudy.Guide

 The Truth is the Word and the Word is Jesus Christ (Revelation 19:13).

-After the call comes repentance, and with repentance comes the receiving of the Word, and with the receiving of Jesus Christ comes the Holy Spirit baptism (Acts 2:41).
+After the call comes repentance, and with repentance comes the receiving of the Word, and with the receiving of Jesus Christ comes cleansing from sin and the Holy Spirit baptism (Acts 2:41).

 Our New Heart